Valentindi/reproduction-mining-the-peanut-gallary/README.md

-# reproduction-mining-the-peanut-gallary
-Reproduction of the Paper "Mining the Peanut Gallery: Opinion Extraction and Semantic Classification of Product Reviews" as part of my NLP course at MLU Halle-Wittenberg (2019)
+# Reproduction of the Paper "Mining the Peanut Gallery: Opinion Extraction and Semantic Classification of Product Reviews" as part of my NLP course at MLU Halle-Wittenberg (2019)